shinyamagami/WSU_courses/README.md

 Run "ruby main.rb" and it display the list of in-person classes.

+Choose a campus and it retreive the latest schedule.
+They hide schedules in the past but you can see them here in the output folder.

+This was before
 It only exclude "WEB ARR" classes and I am not sure if it is counted as in-person or not yet.
 Any classes with "ARR ARR" or a room location will be displayed, I believe.